NewAlexandria/leadership_readme/remote-work.md

 * Make master lists of all the things
 * No local file saves

-Can be structured and formatted to showcase a train of thought
+Can be structured and formatted to showcase a train of thought.
+[Remember to write in the tool/app that is best suited for the workflow!](https://newalexandria.github.io/leadership_readme/notification-practices.html)

 ## Forming teams